gregmeraz/coding-task-solution/README.md

 # Coding-task-solution
-spring batch application that orders N log files by date
+This is a spring batch application that orders N log files by date and outputs its result to the console

 ## Requirements
 Java 11 or later